Webinar: Heads Up, Advocates: Budget Rules in the New Congress

 Please join the Coalition for Human Needs for a webinar on Thursday April 24 at 3:00 pm ET to learn about recent analysis commissioned by the Center for American Progress and prepared by Hart Research on behalf of an alliance working to protect health care, food assistance, and other basics...

-HELP OUR CAUSE & JOIN US FOR A NIGHT OF CELEBRATION On Thursday, July 24th, at 5:30 p.m., the Coalition on Human Needs is hosting its annual fundraiser and reception.
-This year, CHN is honoring Legal Justice Champions who are fighting for basic needs & rights for workers, families and...
+On Thursday, July 24th, at 5:30 p.m., the Coalition on Human Needs hosted its annual fundraiser and reception.
+This year, CHN wanted to honor Legal Justice Champions who are fighting for basic needs & rights for workers, families and all of us in the courts.
+We were honored to host...